shivajangra/angular2-registration-login-example-cli/README.md

-# angular2-registration-login-example-cli
+# angular2/5-registration-login-example-cli

-Angular 2/5 User Registration and Login Example with Angular CLI
+Angular 2/5 User Registration and Login Example

-To see a demo and further details go to http://jasonwatmore.com/post/2016/09/29/angular-2-user-registration-and-login-example-tutorial
+## Get Project

+You can get this project from (https://github.com/shivajangra/angular2/5-registration-login).

+Run `npm install`.

+## Development Server

+Run `ng serve`.
+It will be running on (Http://localhost:4200).